nhsconnect/NHS-Booking-API/pages/fhir_resources/appointment.md

-### Registering ###
-It is sent as a POST request body from the Consumer to Registry in order to register an appointment.

-{% include custom/fhir.reference.html resource="Appointment" page="CareConnect-Appointment-1" fhirname="Appointment" fhirlink="appointment.html" content="-" userlink="" %}

 ## Key FHIR Elements for Booking ##

 The following FHIR elements are key to this implementation when <a href='book_an_appointment.html'>Booking an appointment</a>: